 This is turn has resulted in a deep segmentation of job roles and functions and lead to the huge variation we see today in digital marketing vacancies.
 Given this rapidly changing job market, it’s vital that your recruitment agency intimately understands all of the various niches and subsets, and indeed all of the job roles, that come together to make up an Online Marketing Department.

-Online marketing is essential to the success of your business – in fact, if you offer products and services, your strategy (or lack thereof) will determine your fortune.
+Online marketing jobs are essential to the success of your business.
+In fact, if you offer products and services, your strategy (or lack thereof) will determine your fortune.
 The use of the internet has driven huge changes in shopping habits specifically, and lifestyle in general.
-It’s also driven massive change in the number and nature of digital marketing jobs and vacancies, and how recruiters work in this new market.
-Let’s look at four main reasons why you need a rock-solid digital recruitment strategy:
+It’s also driven massive change in the number and nature of digital marketing jobs and vacancies.
+And, recruiters are having to work differently in this new market.
+Let’s look at four main reasons why you need a rock-solid recruitment strategy for your online marketing jobs and vacancies:

 A well-maintained online presence is your fast-track to establishing your credibility.
 Be it SEO jobs, Content Marketing or CRM vacancies, you need an agency that truly understands all of the Digital Marketing job functions.